Gee Horton Biography

 The creative and conceptual mind of Gee Horton can best be experienced through his exceptionally detailed graphite and charcoal drawings.
 Through these hyper-realistic portraits depicting the African-American experience, Gee aims to elevate the collective consciousness and explore the complexities of modern adolescence.

 Gee calls Cincinnati his home base now, but he grew up in the West End of Louisville, Kentucky.
-He was the first in his family to graduate from college and would go on to receive his Master’s of Social Work from the University of Louisville, where he then found success coaching division-1 women’s basketball at University of Louisville, Furman University and Xavier University.
-Pursuing his call towards social service, Gee worked at a non-profit and then in the corporate space as an executive recruiter, but that artist within him was growing louder with time.
+He receive his Master’s of Social Work from the University of Louisville, where he then found success coaching division-1 women’s basketball at University of Louisville, Furman University and Xavier University.
+Pursuing his call towards social service, Gee eventually walked away from coaching to work at a non-profit and then in the corporate space as an executive recruiter, but that artist within him was growing louder with time.
 What may seem an unlikely pivot into the arts, was actually a deferred passion that began from a young age when his gift of drawing was first noticed.
 As a self-taught artist (having only ever taken one art class in his life), Gee is currently articulating his craft from pencil to page through his full-time role as CEO/Founder of Gee Horton Studios.

 With an expedited pace into notoriety (rare for independent artists), Gee has quickly become a household name in Cincinnati over the last few years.
 In 2020, he made his museum debut at the Cincinnati Art Museum where his piece “If I Ruled the World…” was shown in The Black & Brown Faces exhibit.
 He has also been featured at the renowned Cincinnati Music Hall and The National Underground Railroad Freedom Center.
 Bending his pencil towards activism, he has been involved in collaborative projects that included serving as artist recruiter for the now famed “Black Lives Matter!” mural in downtown Cincinnati, in which he also designed and executed the art for the letter “L.” He is currently an artist-in-residence at The Mercantile Library of Cincinnati where he is working on a six-foot portrait of the famed Black abolitionist and writer Peter H. Clark.